Today's Articles

 *Conant Gardens is celebrated on December 2, 1928.
 This is a Black neighborhood in northeast Detroit, Michigan.

 Seven Mile Road was the boundary between Conant Gardens and a White working-class area.
 The neighborhood boundaries are Conant Street, East Seven Mile, Ryan Road, and East Nevada Street.
 It is located almost 8 miles from Paradise Valley.
-Due to its proximity to Krainz Woods, the neighboring community is sometimes mistaken as within Conant Gardens.
+Due to its proximity to Krainz Woods, the neighboring community is sometimes mistaken for being within Conant Gardens.
 Pershing High School is located in Conant Gardens, near the residential area.

 Thomas J. Sugrue, the author of The Origins of the Urban Crisis: Race and Inequality in Postwar Detroit, said that in its heyday, Conant Gardens was "more suburban than urban, surrounded by open fields and remote from the city's business and industrial districts."
 The neighborhood had single-family detached houses, many of which had large lawns.
 The streets were lined with trees.
-Sugrue said the houses were modern, the lawns were "well-manicured," and the streets were "quiet."
-In the 1940s and 1950s, many of the residents moved to Conant Gardens.
+Sugrue said the houses were modern, the lawns were "well-manicured," and the roads were "quiet."
+In the 1940s and 1950s, many residents moved to Conant Gardens.
 They included business people, lawyers, ministers, and teachers.

 It is zoned to Detroit Public Schools.
 Residents are zoned to Mason K-8 School for elementary and middle school.
 All residents are zoned to Pershing High School.
 The current Mason was the former Farwell Elementary-Middle School.
 The previous Mason Elementary School closed in 2012 and consolidated into Farwell.
-Previously Conant Gardens was zoned to Atkinson Elementary School.
+Previously, Conant Gardens was zoned to Atkinson Elementary School.
 At a later point, it was zoned to Van Zile Elementary School.
 Residents were previously zoned to Farwell K-8 for middle school.

 New Poem Each Day